artofthesmart/hypertext/microsite content/pages/01.home/default.md

 *  [Read the installation guide](https://github.com/artofthesmart/hypertext) to download and install the theme.
 *  [Visit the Hypertext home page](http://hypertext.artofthesmart.com) to learn more about the philosophy behind the project.
 *  [Read the reference guide for caveats and gotchas](http://hypertext.artofthesmart.com/reference) to avoid common mistakes with Hypertext.
-*  [Read the FAQ](http://hypertext.artofthesmart.com/FAQ) or [visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
+*  [Visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
 *  [Contribute to Hypertext via Github](https://github.com/artofthesmart/hypertext) and help make the web faster!

 !!! **Special thanks** go out to [Ricardo](http://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMS, and my wife who's sick of hearing about this project by now.